Local government: Israel

+Israeli municipal elections are scheduled every five years, and apply to all local governments in the country, Jewish and Arab alike.

 Japan

 Since the Meiji restoration, Japan has had a local government system based on prefectures.
 The national government oversees much of the country.
 Municipal governments were historical villages.
 Now mergers are common for cost effective administration.
 There are 47 prefectures.
 They have two main responsibilities.
 One is mediation between national and municipal governments.
 The other is area wide administration.
+Municipal councils are parliamentary bodies established in local authorities in accordance with Article 93 of the Constitution of Japan and Article 89 of the Local Autonomy Act, etc. The Yokohama and Osaka City Councils are examples.